 Lesotho is very challenged as a nation.
 The impact of the high rate of HIV/AIDS (25% of the population) has left many children without parents.
 With almost 30% unemployment, over half the population lives on less than $1.25 per day.
 With people struggling to provide for their families, children become expendable and are abandoned.

 Communities in and around Maseru have been greatly impacted by the combined devastating effects of poverty, unemployment, and HIV/AIDS.
 The traditional community that embraced a culture of caring for one another has been largely eroded by the struggles mentioned above.

 The city is grossly overpopulated with many coming from the mountains seeking employment and finding a culture very different from the one the Basotho have known for many years.
 Many wander the streets of Maseru seeking work and many family units have only one breadwinner providing for their needs.
 There are an estimated 350,000 orphans (18% of the population) living in Lesotho adding to an already burdened social structure.

-One of our aims as Beautiful Gate Lesotho is to use native Basotho people and provide an opportunity for them to make an income and provide for their families.
-This, in turn, leads to the orphans being cared for within a caring environment without losing the Basotho tradition and cultural values.
+One of our aims as Beautiful Gate Lesotho is to partner with native Basotho people in order to provide an opportunity for them to make an income and provide for their families.
+This, in turn, leads to orphans being cared for within a caring environment that promotes and encourages their Basotho tradition and cultural values.
 We currently have approximately 45 local staff caring for these vulnerable children.